 The Greek community is dedicated to building future societal leaders by providing a wealth of leadership opportunities for Greek members.
 From social issues to academic, business to philanthropy, the leaders of today are gaining their leadership edge from their fraternity and sorority experiences.

 Membership in a fraternal or sororal organization is one of the most outstanding means of discovering and refining your leadership potential.
 Within each chapter, members have the chance to assume a wide spectrum of leadership roles.
 These roles may range from serving as rush chair to treasurer, social chair to president.
 Within each fraternity exists anywhere from five to twenty different leadership positions, all requiring different degrees of skills and investments.
 Opportunities to learn and practice leadership stretch beyond chapters.

-There are many system-wide leadership roles open on the Greek Programming Board, IFC, NPC and the NPHC.
+There are many system-wide leadership roles open on the IFC, CPC, NALFO, and the NPHC.
 Beyond the Greek community, fraternity men and sorority women are involved in many other organizations on campus.
 Some of these include Student Government, athletic teams, and many student clubs.